MorganStenberg/TableTopTales/README.md

 - The form displays warnings if the fields are not empty or not valid.
 In the content field there is also included a rich text editor for the user to be able to customize their review text.
 The rating field contains a dropdown menu with choices ranging from 1-10.
 There are two buttons, Cancel takes the user back to their previous page and 'Share your tale' publishes the review.

-- Editing a review, when clickin the edit button from the dropdown menu in the detailed view of a review the user is taken to the page for editing a review.
+- Editing a review, when clicking the edit button from the dropdown menu in the detailed view of a review the user is taken to the page for editing a review.
 Which is the same form for when creating a review, but with the fields prefilled with the content fetched from the API for that review.
-Similarly to when creating a review in the first place, there is two buttons, one for saving your edits and one "cancel" for exiting the edit review page and taking the user back to the page they were previously on.
+Similarly to when creating a review in the first place, there are two buttons, one for saving your edits and one "cancel" for exiting the edit review page and taking the user back to the page they were previously on.
 The edit form contains the same rich text editor and also has warnings for if fields are left empty or with invalid data.

 #### Profile
-- The profile page displays information about a user, that has created an account on the site.
+- The profile page displays information about a user that has created an account on the site.
 The information displayed is username, profile image, favorite game, description (bio) and number of reviews written.
 The profile page also displays all the reviews written by that user as a feed as well.

 - When the user is visiting their own profile there are three dots in the top right corner where the user can access the menu for editing their username, password and profile in general.
 When clicking either of those the user is taken to a page with a form for updating or editing their profile information.
 If the user has not written any reviews yet, there is a text informing the visitor of the profile that.
 The profile page also has the section for most commented reviews.

-- When the user first creates an account they only choose a username and a password, the rest of the profile information can be added/updated via clickin the edit button on the three dots menu when visiting their own profile page.
+- When the user first creates an account they only choose a username and a password, the rest of the profile information can be added/updated via clicking the edit button on the three dots menu when visiting their own profile page.
 The fields are not required as the user should be able to decide on their own how much information they want to include in their own profile.

 #### Wishlist page and create and edit Game to add to wishlist
 - The user can access the wishlist page by clicking the wishlist button in the navbar.
 If they have not created any games to add to their wishlist the page is empty and displays information to the user that they have not created any games yet, as well as presenting a button for the user to click to create games.

-- When clickin the add a game to your wishlist-button they are taken to the page for creating games.
+- When clicking the add a game to your wishlist-button they are taken to the page for creating games.
 Which has similar form input fields as other parts of the site.
 They can add a game title/name, a short description and choose a genre from a prepopulated dropdown list of genres.

 - There is also a section to the right with a dropdown menu for connecting their wishlist game to a previously saved review.
-To enable the user to connect a wellwritten review for a game that they want to add to there wishlist of games.
+To enable the user to connect a well written review for a game that they want to add to their wishlist of games.
 If they have no saved reviews there is a text displaying that information to the user.
 If they have saved reviews they are displayed with the titles of the review.
 This field is not required to add a new game, so the user can choose freely to add games without connecting them to reviews.

 - Once the user has created a game to add to their wishlist, the games are displayed as cards with information on the title, description, genre and connected reviews, if there are any.
 There are also buttons for editing and deleting the wishlist games.